 RIS works closely with groups such as legal counsel, the Office of the Vice-President (Research), Enterprise Risk Management, the relevant academic unit and the sponsor, while striving to resolve outstanding issues in a timely manner.

 Amending a Contract

 Contract amendments are required if any of the terms and conditions of the original contract need alteration.
-Contract amendments require sign off by Research Grant and Contract Services.
+Contract amendments require sign off by Research Initiatives & Services.
 The process for review and negotiation (if required) for amendments is the same as followed for contracts.